niteshkumar789/dev-detective/README.md

 # 🔍 DevDetective

-DevDetective is a simple and elegant web application that allows users to search for GitHub profiles and view detailed information such as repositories, followers, following, bio, and more.
+DevDetective is a simple and elegant web application that allows users to search for `GitHub profiles` and view detailed information such as `repositories`, `followers`, `following`, `bio`, and more.
 It also supports light/dark mode and provides a responsive UI for mobile, tablet, and desktop.

 ---